 Caleb Gayle

 Caleb Gayle is a contributing writer at the New York Times Magazine and a professor at Northeastern University.
 He is the author of the book We Refuse to Forget: A True Story of Black Creeks, American Identity, and Power (Riverhead Books, 2022), which offers a narrative account of how many Black Native Americans were divided and marginalized by white supremacy in America.
-It was longlisted for the Massachusetts Book Award and was named a finalist both the Oklahoma Book Award and the Hurston Wright Foundation Legacy Award for Historical Nonfiction.
+It was longlisted for the Massachusetts Book Award and was named a finalist in both the Oklahoma Book Award and the Hurston Wright Foundation Legacy Award for Historical Nonfiction.

 THE STUDENT